Waste Management Stock Performance

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Waste Management are ranked lower than 19 (%) of all global equities and portfolios over the last 90 days.
-In spite of very abnormal primary indicators, Waste Management displayed solid returns over the last few months and may actually be approaching a breakup point. ...more
+Compared to the overall equity markets, risk-adjusted returns on investments in Waste Management are ranked lower than 13 (%) of all global equities and portfolios over the last 90 days.
+In spite of very abnormal primary indicators, Waste Management may actually be approaching a critical reversion point that can send shares even higher in March 2026. ...more

 Actual Historical Performance (%)